-Last amended at the CAS AGM in Ottawa, Ontario, on 24 May 2009.
+Approved at the CAS AGM in Toronto on 28 May 2023.

 1] The Canadian Association of Slavists (CAS) is an organization of teachers and scholars in the field of Slavic and related studies in Canada for the purpose of improving and advancing such studies.

 a) The activities of the Association shall be carried out without purpose of gain for its members, and any profits or other accretions to the organization shall be used in promoting its objectives.